Usageο

 20 |

-Removes any AMP hits that donβt have a stop codon found in the window downstream or upstream of the CDS assigned by ββwindow_size_stop_codonβ.
-Must be turned on if hits are to be removed |
+Removes all AMP hits that donβt have a stop codon found in the window downstream or upstream of the CDS assigned by |

 False |